Sutkagan Dor

-Excavations
+Discovery

-Sutkagan Dor was discovered in 1875 by Major Edward Mockler, who conducted small-scale excavation.
+Sutkagan Dor was discovered in 1876 by Major Edward Mockler, who conducted small-scale excavation.
+Mockler was the Assistant Political Agent for the Makran Coast who also studied the Balochi language.

-In 1928 Aurel Stein visited the area as part of his Gedrosia tour, and carried out further digs.
-In October 1960, Sutkagan Dor was more extensively excavated by George F. Dales as a part of his Makran Survey, uncovering structures made from stone and mud bricks without straw.
+In year 1928, Aurel Stein visited the area as part of his Gedrosia tour, and carried out further digs.
+In October 1960, Sutkagan Dor was more extensively excavated by George F. Dales as part of his Makran Survey, uncovering structures made from stone and mud bricks without straw.

 Architecture

-This site measures approximately 4.5 hectares (300 × 150 m).
+This site measures approximately 4.5 hectares (300 m × 150 m).
 Along with the typical "citadel" and "lower town", there is a massive fortification wall of semi-dressed stones.
 This citadel wall varies in height and thickness due to the irregular contours of the natural rock foundation, but at one point about midway along the eastern wall, it is approximately 7.5 m thick at the base.
 The inner face of the wall is slightly battered, whereas the outer face has a decided slope, varying from 23° to 40°.